dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/settings/nginx.md

 ```

 Note that setting this to `origin` or `no-referrer` would break some features in GitLab that require the full referrer URL.
+For example:

+- assets stored in a CDN
+- redirects to an access-controlled page after login

 - <https://www.w3.org/TR/referrer-policy/>